xregistry/spec/core/spec.md

   modified.
 Each time the associated entity is updated, this value MUST be set to a new value that is greater than the current one.
   Note, this attribute is most often managed by the Registry itself.
-  Additionally, if a new Version of a Resource is created that is based on existing Version of that Resource, then the new Version's `epoch` value MAY be reset (eg. to zero) since the scope of its values is the Version and not the entire Resource
+  Note, if a new Version of a Resource is created that is based on existing Version of that Resource, then the new Version's `epoch` value MAY be reset (eg. to zero) since the scope of its values is the Version and not the entire Resource